obada-foundation/obadafoundation.github.io/dao/membership-application.md

 ---
-title: DAO Member Application
+title: DAO Membership Application
-permalink: /application/
+permalink: /membership-application/
 has_children: no
 nav_order: 5
 has_toc: false